 Cookies ... nothing is better than a delicious home-made cookie!
 In this lesson, you can see that drawing this popular cartoon food can easily be done using only a few basic circles, irregular curved lines and plain colors.
 That's right!
 No need to add color gradients to create depth or volume.

-The basic shadow added on the left of the illustration is a nice addition if you want to give more personality to your work! :)
+The basic shadow added on the left of the illustration is a nice addition if you want to give more personality to your work!
+You can either try the video lesson or use the written tutorial found below.
+More videos featuring delicious food can be found on my Youtube channel.

 One circle, one rectangle and many curved lines are needed to draw a simple egg like the one found below.
 Once again, only plain colors are added in the cartoon image to create the final result.